Tuesday, December 15, 2009

 one for herding cattle, one for pasturing fleecy sheep,

-the nightfall and the sunrise march so close together
+the nightfall and the sunrise march so close together."

 ~ Odysseus